-Under the Workforce Innovation and Opportunity Act (WIOA), the provision of Youth Services is accomplished in a different manner than Adult and Dislocated Worker Services.
+Under the Workforce Innovation and Opportunity Act (WIOA), the enrollment date for provision of Youth Services is always the date of eligibility determination.
 One-on-one assistance should be provided to youth to ensure that any and all required services are provided to the individual, and that the youth gains the maximum amount of exposure to Alabama's Career Center System to ensure success in his or her stated goal/objective attainment.

 Title I of the WIOA outlines a broad youth vision that supports an integrated service delivery system and provides a framework through which local areas can leverage other resources to support In-School Youth (ISY) and Out-of-School Youth (OSY).
 Title I of the WIOA affirms the U.S. Department of Labor's commitment to providing high-quality services for all youth and young adults following a career pathway and culminating with a good job.
-Services include career exploration and guidance, continued support for educational attainment, opportunities for skills training in in-demand industries and occupations, such as pre-apprenticeships or internships, and enrollment in postsecondary education or a Registered Apprenticeship.
+Services include career exploration and guidance, continued support for educational attainment, opportunities for skills training in industries and occupations that are in-demand, such as pre-apprenticeships or internships, and enrollment in postsecondary education or a Registered Apprenticeship.
 All youth service programs should promote evidence-based strategies to assist in achieving high levels of performance, accountability and quality in preparing young people for the workforce.